deepstack-payments/deepstack-dotnet/README.md

 ## Documentation

-For the Deepstack API documentation, please visit [Deepstack API documentation][gp-api-docs]
+For the Deepstack API documentation, please visit [Deepstack API documentation][ds-api-docs]

 ## Samples

-For a comprehensive list of examples, please visit [Globally Paid .NET SDK samples][gp-dotnet-samples].
+For a comprehensive list of examples, please visit [Deepstack.NET SDK samples][ds-dotnet-samples].

 ## Usage

 ### Configuration

-There are three ways to configure the Globally Paid SDK:
+There are three ways to configure the Deepstack SDK:

 ##### 1. Startup Extension